ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Over the last 2 years, I’ve spoken with 643 developers from every corner of the planet.
 160 hours of yapping on the phone with many of you…</blockquote>

 <h3>4.
-Mastering the JavaScript `for…in` Loop: Everything You Need to Know - <a href="https://medium.com/@ashwini-paraye/mastering-the-javascript-for-in-loop-everything-you-need-to-know-f59a141d2bf6" target="_blank" rel="noopener noreferrer">link</a></h3>
+Revolutionize Custom Core Banking Software Development with Jmix - <a href="https://medium.com/@mavidev/revolutionize-custom-core-banking-software-development-with-jmix-cfa3f6989d12" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ashwini Paraye`**
+✍️ **posted by `Mavidev Software And Consulting Co.`**

-<blockquote>The JavaScript for...in loop is a powerful tool for iterating over the keys (property names) of an object.
-While it is an effective way to…</blockquote>
+<blockquote>In today’s fast-paced world, enterprise application development is more critical than ever, especially in industries like finance and…</blockquote>

 <h3>5.
 JavaScript in a nutshell! - <a href="https://medium.com/@daisykirui/javascript-in-a-nutshell-669dab5b6e78" target="_blank" rel="noopener noreferrer">link</a></h3>